Retire by stateFigures verified May 31, 2026

 Long winters and snow loads

-Winters are long, cold, and snowy across most of Vermont, which means real heating costs and ongoing snow removal.
-Rural roads and driveways can stay challenging for months.
+Winters are long, cold, and snowy across most of Vermont.
+That means real heating bills and steady snow removal.
+Rural roads and driveways can stay tough to manage for months.

 Put Vermont next to another state.